daboucha/nba-analysis/README.md

 ## Imported the dependencies

 ## Data collection
-Data has been collected using the web scaring technique.
+Data has been collected using the web scraping technique.
 The website used to scrap data is www.basketball-reference.com.
 We are collecting the data of all the teams playing basketball and all their players.

 ## Data Cleaning